 • 2018 -- "Bringing History to Life: The Importance of Archival Research" with Marisol Santa Cruz (Communication Arts, Class of '20).
 Supported by funding from the Andrew W. Mellon Collaborative Undergraduate Research in the Humanities Grant.

-• 2019 -- "Necropolitics, Dark Tourism and the Commodification of Pain" with Tanner Kolb (Major/Minor Undeclared, Class of '21).
+• 2019 -- "Necropolitics, Dark Tourism and the Commodification of Pain" with Tanner Kolb (Communication, Political Science Majors, Class of '21).
 Supported by funding from the Frederick F. Seely Humanities Fund

 In 2016, three communication arts students: Shu Yi Tang (Class of '17), Lily Loreno (Class of '17), and Margaret West (Class of '18) won a campus-wide storyboarding contest organized by Byron Rich (Associate Prof., Art Dept.) and myself, to produce competitive branding ideas for a recruitment commercial for Acutec Precision Aerospace Inc. This local giant manufacturer in Meadville, PA, has a client list that includes Bell Helicopter, GE Aviation, Goodrich Corp., Meggit Aircraft Braking Systems Corp., Parker Hannifin and Messier Bugatti Dowty.